 The Medical Assisting Program Daytona Beach Campus is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Information may be obtained from CAAHEP, 25400 U.S, Highway 19 North, Suite 158, Clearwater, FL 33763; (727) 210-2350 and AAMA, 20 N. Wacker Dr., Ste.
 1575, Chicago, IL 60606; (312) 899-1500.

 Graduates from the Medical Assisting program at DSC are eligible to sit for tor the national certifying exam through the American Association of Medical Assistants (AAMA) or the American Medical Technologist (AMT).
-In 2014, 100% of students took and passed the AAMA exam and are now eligible to use the title CMA (AAMA).
+In 2018 94% of graduates passed the certification exam through the American Association of Medical Assistants (AAMA).

 Survey results indicate that, over a 5 year period, the Medical Assisting program at DSC has maintained a 100% satisfaction rate among graduates and employers.